Reducing Embodied Carbon in Buildings overview

 Cradle-to-graveA wider scope that includes installation, use phase, and end of life (reuse, recycling, or landfill).

 Whole-building life cycle assessment (WBLCA)The analysis method that produces embodied carbon numbers for a whole building.
-Required for LEED v4 embodied carbon credits and for the CaGBC Zero Carbon Building Standard.
+Used for LEED v4 embodied carbon credits and, in Canada, for CaGBC's Zero Carbon Building Standard.

 Environmental Product Declaration (EPD)A standardized, third-party-verified document with the environmental impacts of one product.
 The input to a WBLCA.